 The Class B camper van is a good choice for a couple or small family looking to have more weekend getaways and road trips.
-Class B motorhomes usually have wet baths, which means the toilet and sink are located inside the shower stall.
+Class B RVs usually have wet baths, which means the toilet and sink are located inside the shower stall.
 Although you lose space, you gain driveability.

 This is the most common type of motorized RV.
 It has a truck-style cab that is separate from the living area behind it, which includes an above-cab bunk or storage area.
 Class C RVs are easier to drive than Class As and offer more space and amenities than Class Bs.

 Fifth wheels are towable RVs that can be almost as long as Class A models.
 They come in a range of sizes and layouts.
-The hitch that connects a fifth wheel to a truck sits inside the truck bed.
+The hitch that connects a fifth-wheel RV to a truck sits inside the truck bed.
 This offers better stability while driving and also makes it easier to maneuver around corners.
 Fifth wheels can handle more weight than travel trailers and are taller both inside and outside.

 Many first-time RVers choose to go with a travel trailer.
 You can simply hook one of these up to the hitch below your truck’s bumper and hit the road.
-Travel trailers can be tiny teardrop models or huge toy haulers with space for your ATV.
+Travel trailers can be tiny teardrop models, small RVs, or huge toy haulers with space for your ATV.
 They can also range from $10,000 to $100,000 or more in price.
 Keep in mind that your options are limited by your vehicle’s towing capacity.

 A truck camper sits squarely in the bed of your pickup truck.
 You can choose between hardtop models or pop-up campers that expand with soft walls or tents.
 You can also get models with slides that expand out the sides or back.